UPDATED: Monday, April 12, at 1:45 p.m.

 The University can support students' remote learning technology needs through phone, email, and 24-7 online chat.
 Visit the Remote Learning Support page for details.

 How can I get materials from Lilley Library?

 Students, faculty, and staff are not able to physically browse collections at Lilley Library.
 Print materials are being quarantined for 96 hours between uses and must be requested for pickup through the “I Want It” button in the Libraries Catalog.
 Some materials are only available electronically and are not available in print form through the “I Want It” button.
 Those items can be checked out electronically by clicking the "Check out digital copy through HathiTrust" link in the catalog record.
 The University Libraries also offer access to electronic journal articles, streaming video, electronic databases, and more.
 For the most current notices and information, visit the Lilley Library website.

 What if I’m having trouble adjusting to courses delivered in a remote format?

 Peer tutors have experience learning online, both as students and tutors.
-They can help you meet the challenges related to different virtual formats, find gaps in your understanding of concepts, prepare for tests, get the most out your textbooks, and study for your courses.
+They can help you meet the challenges related to different virtual formats, find gaps in your understanding of concepts, prepare for tests, get the most out of your textbooks, and study for your courses.
 Visit Behrend's Learning Resource Center page to learn more.

 Is help available if I want to speak to a personal counselor?

-If you’re feeling stressed or having any other problem, our Personal Counseling Office is here to help—even remotely.
+If you’re feeling stressed or having any other problem, our Personal Counseling office is here to help—even remotely.
 Virtual appointments can be made by calling 814-898-6504.